Seneca-ICTOER/OPS235/docs/A-Labs/lab7.md

 Follow the submission instructions for lab 7 on Blackboard.

-**Time for a new backup!**

-If you have successfully completed this lab, make a new backup of your virtual machines as well as your host machine.
+**Time for a new backup!:** If you have successfully completed this lab, make a new backup of your virtual machines as well as your host machine.

 **Perform the Following Steps:**